paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-distribution.md

 ### Rate Limit

-For spam protection (see below), we employ an artifical rate limiting on sending out messages in order to not hit the rate limit at the receiving side, which would result in our messages getting dropped and our reputation getting reduced.
+For spam protection (see below), we employ an artificial rate limiting on sending out messages in order to not hit the rate limit at the receiving side, which would result in our messages getting dropped and our reputation getting reduced.